alliekat333/EmergencyRingdown/README.md

 ## *USE AT YOUR OWN RISK.
 NO WARRANTIES MADE.
 YMMV.*

+## Conflict of Interest Statement
+I am not affiliated with Twilio (or anyone else for that matter), but I have used their services in the past and they are fairly inexpensive (especially as compared to a few of the options from Dev's Video).
+This, and my (relative) familiarity with their system is why I have implemented this code using their system.

 ## Inspiration
 Deviant Ollam's story about his friend Kara from ["Lawyer.
 Passport.
 Locksmith.
 Gun.
 (A Talk About Risk & Preparedness)" (starting at 52:46)](https://www.youtube.com/watch?v=6ihrGNGesfI&t=52m46s) through the end of the video, but especially ["L.P.L.G.": 59:34-1:02:42](https://www.youtube.com/watch?v=6ihrGNGesfI&t=59m34s) (if you only have 60s to spare, please watch ["L.P.L.G.": 1:01:44-1:02:42](https://www.youtube.com/watch?v=6ihrGNGesfI&t=1h01m44s) to understand why this system and ones like it might be important).